ojiegbeprince/Course-Revenue-Optimization-Engagement-Analysis/README.md

 ### PROJECT QUESTIONS
 ---
-1. Which course subjects by level generate the highest engagement (by subscriber count)?
+1. Which course subjects generate the highest engagement (by subscriber count)?

 2. How do average price, content duration, and enrollment vary across subjects?